 - A. Policy SH-15 Preserve native plant communities on marine, river, lake and wetland shorelines.
 In order to maintain shoreline ecological functions and processes, development along the shoreline should result in minimal direct, indirect, or cumulative impacts.
 This includes: - 1.
 Keeping overhanging vegetation intact along the shoreline edge to provide shading and other ecological functions; - 2.
 Preserving established areas of native plants and minimizing clearing and grading near bluff edges and other erosion or landslide-prone areas in order to maintain slope stability and prevent excess surface erosion and stormwater runoff; and - 3.
 Designing and placing structures and associated development in areas that avoid disturbance of established native plants, especially trees and shrubs; and - 4.
 Removal of noxious weeds in accordance with WAC 16-750-020. - 5.
-Herbicides and insecticides should only be used to respond to non-native pests and invasive vegetation infestations. - B. Policy SH-16 Shoreline landowners are encouraged to preserve and enhance native woody vegetation and native groundcovers to stabilize soils and provide habitat.
+Herbicides and insecticides should only be used to respond to non-native pests and invasive vegetation infestations.

+- B. Policy SH-16 Shoreline landowners are encouraged to preserve and enhance native woody vegetation and native groundcovers to stabilize soils and provide habitat.
 When shoreline uses or modifications require a planting plan, maintaining native plant communities, replacing noxious weeds and avoiding installation of ornamental plants are preferred.
-Unless approved by the Director or their designee, nonnative vegetation is prohibited within critical areas, their buffers, and associated setbacks.

-C. Policy SH-17 Maintaining native or ecologically functional vegetation is preferred over clearing to provide views or lawns.
+Allow non-native vegetation to be utilized if it will provide ecological function comparable to that of native species. - C. Policy SH-17 Maintaining native or ecologically functional vegetation is preferred over clearing to provide views or lawns.
 Limited and selective clearing may be allowed when slope stability and ecological functions are not compromised.
 Limited trimming and pruning is preferred over removal of native vegetation.